estkme-group/lpac/README.md

 - Droidian

-Same as normal Debian/Ubuntu, however, in order to build the GBinder backends, you will need `libgbinder-dev`, `glib2.0-dev`, and you will have to set `-DLPAC_APDU_INTERFACE_GBINDER=ON` when invoking `cmake`.
+Same as normal Debian/Ubuntu, however, in order to build the GBinder backends, you will need `libgbinder-dev`, `glib2.0-dev`, and you will have to set `-DLPAC_WITH_APDU_GBINDER=ON` when invoking `cmake`.

 </details>